programminghistorian/jekyll/lessons/from-html-to-list-of-words-1.md

 -   Save everything after the `<p>` tag and before the `<br/>` tag to a string:
     *pageContents*

-To achieve this, you will use the 'find' string method and rfind() method (which finds the last match of something) and create a new substring containing only the desired content between those index positions.
+To achieve this, you will use the 'find' string method and .rfind() method (which finds the last match of something) and create a new substring containing only the desired content between those index positions.